ivanfranchi/TheScraper/Readme.txt

 3) WebCoreScraper\Startup.cs => app.UseCors
 The port needs to match the value of the SPA.
 (the value can be seen running the app)

+4) npm install from VueJScraper

+5) Change the solution properties to multiple startup (Application then WebApi then VueJScraper)
+Otherwise start the 2 (WebApi first then VueJScraper) manually.
+Build dependencies first.